 Currency risk arises from transactions denominated in currency other than the functional currency of the entities within the Group and the Company.
-The currencies that give rise to this risk are primarily Pound Sterling ("GBP") (2015: GBP and Singapore dollar).
+The currencies that give rise to this risk are primarily Pound Sterling ("GBP") (2016: GBP).
 Foreign currency risk is monitored closely on an ongoing basis to ensure that the net exposure is at an acceptable level.
 The Group may enter into forward foreign currency contracts to hedge against its foreign currency risk.